neondatabase/website/content/docs/manage/users.md

 isDraft: false
 ---

-This topic describes how to create and manage database users in Neon.

 <Admonition type="note">
 You can only create database users in the Neon Console.
 Creating database users directly in PostgreSQL is not yet supported.
 </Admonition>